 Best Play Therapy Programs

 How to find the best play therapy program?
 This is a question many parents ponder as they are trying to find the best solution for their child to move forward in confidence and care.
-Below are some facts and “must-knows” that will help you find the best play therapy program.
+Below are some facts and “must-knows” that will help you find the best program.

 What is Play Therapy?

 Many children will go through a difficult time in their lives; the divorce of their parents, the death of a beloved grandparent, bullying at school, an unexpected move, and more.
 Some children are more affected by change and the unexpected than others and need a little extra help coping.
-If you, or others in your child’s life, are concerned about their behavior, then play therapy can help give your child the tools they need to cope and you a better understanding of what they are going through.
+If you, or others in your child’s life, are concerned about their behavior, then therapy through play can help give your child the tools they need to cope and you a better understanding of what they are going through.

-What is the difference between play therapy and playing with my child at home?
+Is this different than playing with my child at home?

-Can I go into play therapy with my child?
+Can I go with my child?

-Typically, parents and/or caregivers wait in the waiting room and do not go into the play therapy room with the child.
-Just as a counselor who works with adults keeps the information shared in play therapy sessions confidential (although some exceptions may apply).
-That said the play therapist will meet with the parents and/or caregivers periodically to discuss the child’s play in general terms and discuss any questions they may have related to the child’s progress.
+Typically, parents and/or caregivers wait in the waiting room and do not go into the therapy room with the child.
+Just as a counselor who works with adults keeps the information shared in therapy sessions confidential (although some exceptions may apply).
+That said the therapist will meet with the parents and/or caregivers periodically to discuss the child’s play in general terms and discuss any questions they may have related to the child’s progress.

-How long does a play therapy session last?
+How long does a therapy session last?

-Session length can vary; however, most play therapy sessions are between 40-50 minutes depending on the age and needs of the child and will usually last 12-15 sessions.
-Wherever possible, the best play therapy sessions are the same time and place each week to promote consistency, predictability and routine; all of which encourage feelings of safety and security in the child.
+Session length can vary; however, most sessions are between 40-50 minutes depending on the age and needs of the child and will usually last 12-15 sessions.
+Wherever possible, the play therapy sessions are the same time and place each week to promote consistency, predictability and routine; all of which encourage feelings of safety and security in the child.